Question from Kyle: I have a high-end MacBook Pro that I currently use for both work and pleasure.

 A Chromebook is an outstanding and very affordable option for anyone who primarily wants to visit websites, chat, and send and receive email.

-As far as the quality of Chromebook hardware is concerned, I think they are pretty much on a par with most entry-level laptops.
+As far as the quality of Chromebook hardware is concerned, I think they are pretty much on a par with most budget-friendly entry-level laptops.
 Just be sure to read the user reviews and go with a model that’s highly rated.

 The primary downside to owning a Chromebook is its inability to run Windows or Mac programs, but it sounds like that won’t be an issue for you in your situation.

 Bottom line: If all you want your new laptop to do is serve up YouTube videos, I doubt if you’ll find a better option for the money than a Chromebook.